canghai908/jwt-beego/README-en_US.md

 [![Coverage Status](https://coveralls.io/repos/juusechec/jwt-beego/badge.svg?branch=master)](https://coveralls.io/r/juusechec/jwt-beego?branch=master)

 # jwt-beego

 A simple implementation of dgrijalva/jwt-go for beego.

 Steps to implement:

-1) Create a RSA key pair with commands used in file ***generar_key.log***

-2) Generate a REST "path"/route with POST action in specific controller to return token, in this case the route was /user/getToken:
+Generate a REST "path"/route with POST action in specific controller to return token, in this case the route was /user/getToken:

 ```go
 // ./controllers/user.go